Disease Guide ·Kidney Disease ·2026

 The Early Blood Work Catch

-Routine blood work at annual check-ups can reveal early kidney changes before clinical symptoms.
-If elevated kidney values show up in vet records before enrollment, kidney disease becomes pre-existing.
-Even mildly elevated values can be flagged.
-Get your dog insured before senior blood panels start showing changes.
+Routine blood work at check-ups reveals early kidney changes before symptoms.
+Elevated values in vet records before enrollment = pre-existing.
+Even mild elevation gets flagged.
+Enroll before senior bloodwork shows changes.

 Red flag · Chronic condition